Connect With Us

 Be sure to inform us if you recover your property at a later date.
 If you gain additional information relating to the incident, please notify us.

 NCCC does not carry insurance to cover the theft of personal property.
-If personal property is stolen from you, we suggest you contact your insurance agent for possible from home owners of automotive insurance.
+If personal property is stolen from you, we suggest you contact your insurance agent for possible coverage through your home owners or automotive insurance.

 When an investigation is successful, and an offender is identified; we will need your continued cooperation.
 You may be required to identify the property, sign an accusatory instrument, and/or a supporting deposition.
 These state that you did not give anyone permission to use your property.

-The NCCC Campus Security Department will assist you and do everything within our power and resources to solve crimes and apprehend offenders.
+The NCCC Public Safety Department will assist you and do everything within our power and resources to solve crimes and apprehend offenders.

 Confidential Reporting of Crimes: